GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

 [apis]: ../../../README.md#enable-gcp-apis
 [quotas]: ../../../README.md#gcp-quotas

-And the following available quota is required in the region used by the cluster:
+The following available quota is required in the region used by the cluster:

 - C2 CPUs: 32 (16 per client node)
 - N2 CPUs: 144 (36 per server node)